dancornutt/Porsche944/README.md

 The clutch and flywheel was sourced from BBG, they did all the hard work.
 Thanks!

-The throwout brearing/slave cylinder is off of a Pontiac GTP.
-To use it a hydralic adaptor is needed.
+The throwout brearing is from a Solstice GXP hydraulic TOB (24234308).
+To use it a hydralic adaptor, Kappadapt Stainless Clutch Fitting adapter to -4AN with 2 o-rings (CHK101-2) is needed.
+An adaptor is needed from the Kappadapt, Earl’s AT9919BFEERL, Adapter M12 x 1.0 to -4AN.
+The line from the slave cylinder to TOB is Jegs 635158, 24” stainless braided Teflon lined hydraulic hose with -4AN ends (one straight, one 90).

+Clutch and Flywheel:
+- SPEC 02M aluminum flywheel (SV81A)
+- SPEC 02M pressure plate
+- SPEC 944 Turbo disk
+* Optional ARP crank bolts (higher strength than OEM)

+Steps:
+  1) Make sure you have the crank position sensor impulse rotor installed
+  2) Do not use the stock flywheel shims with new flywheel & clutch kit

 #### Oil Pans